• Skip to primary navigation

 Add the Chicken to bowl.

-Add all the ingredients for the marinade into the bowl and use your hands to smother the marinade all over the Chicken.
+Add it to the Chicken along with the remaining ingredients for the marinade and use your hands to smother the marinade all over the Chicken.

 Marinade for 2 - 3 hours.